An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Introduction to Functions

-In Chapters I-VII, we introduced all the basic concepts needed to make a computer perform all computations in the sense of Turing completeness.
-People new to programming often think that programming is the art of giving a computer instructions that it understands and executes correctly.
-In fact, programming is more the art of writing code that other people (who understand the concepts of programming) can understand and ideally even extend.
-Programming, at least in high-level languages like Python, is therefore less the art of interacting with computers than it is the art of writing human-readable, clear, and concise code.
-Functions are a cornerstone of programming, allowing the creation of modular, reusable, and organized code.
-In Python, functions are defined using the def keyword, followed by the function name and a pair of parentheses that can enclose parameters.
+In Chapters I-VII, we introduced the basic concepts required to make a computer perform any computation in the sense of Turing completeness.
+People new to programming often think that programming is the art of giving a computer instructions it understands and executes correctly.
+In reality, programming is more about writing code that other people (who understand programming concepts) can read and even extend.
+In Python, functions are a cornerstone of well-organized code, allowing you to create modular and reusable blocks.
+Functions are defined using the def keyword, followed by the function name and a pair of parentheses that can enclose parameters.

 def greet(name):